sh4rmini/terms/documents/TERMS_BOUNTY_PILOT.md

 To be eligible for the participation and Pilot compensation, you need to:

--   fill in the Pilot questionnaire ([https://mysteriumnetwork.typeform.com/to/Z4rbwr](https://mysteriumnetwork.typeform.com/to/Z4rbwr)) and provide us with a valid email address that will be needed for:

-	-   to confirm your participation in the Pilot;
+-  Create an account on my.mysterium.network to confirm your participation in the Pilot.
+This is so we can;

-	-   to contact you should anything go wrong with your payment.
+	-   contact you should anything go wrong with your payment.
 Failure to do so will result in our inability to pay you once we start the program if we can’t reach you;

 	-   to reach out to you to get more information about software performance;